microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/Exercise_05/Exercise05.md

 ####  Team Colaboration

-In this Lab, you will learn about project organization and administration.
+In this exercise, you will learn about project organization and administration.

 #### Prerequisites